 The Essentials Hub is for NHS staff and the community.
-Currently, it is open Tuesday, Thursdays and Saturday – 11am to 2pm.
+Currently, it is open Tuesday and Thursdays – 11am to 2pm.
 There are plans to extend hours in the near future.
 So keep an eye out for sandwich boards displaying opening hours – these will be sited outside the restaurant, the main hospital entrance (PMOK building) and under the flag (opposite the old League of Friends coffee shop).

 Where is the Essentials Hub?

 The Hub is based in two empty retail units on level 0 of the multi-storey car park at Watford General Hospital.